-Since 2010, I have served as Principal Investigator on three Research Council UK/European Union-funded projects, each with project partners in several European countries.
+Since 2010, I have served as Principal Investigator on three Research Council UK/European Union-funded projects, each with project partners in two or more European countries.

 Most recently, I was Principal Investigator of ‘Sustainable Art Communities: Creativity and Policy in the Transnational Caribbean’, with Co-Investigator, Professor Dr. Kitty Zijlmans (University of Leiden), the Tropenmuseum, Amsterdam, and the Institute for International Visual Arts (inIVA), London.
 The project ran for two years from September 2012 and explored how the understanding and formation of sustainable communities for the English and Dutch-speaking Caribbean and their diasporas may be supported by art practice, curating and museums.
 It has fostered networks of exchange and collaboration funded by the Arts and Humanities Research Council (AHRC) and the Netherlands Organisation for Scientific Research (NWO).